paddy-exe/GodotVisualShader-Extras/README.md

     - Scene Depth

 ## How to get started
-To integrate the Visual Shader nodes library into your poject, copy the VisualShaderExtras folder inside your addons folder.
+To integrate the Visual Shader nodes library into your project, copy the VisualShaderExtras folder inside your addons folder.
 If the addons folder doesn't exist yet, create one.
 There's no further steps or activation through the project settings necessary.

 ## Why another Visual Shader add-on?
 There are already two major Visual Shader add-on solutions.
 [ShaderV](https://github.com/arkology/ShaderV) is mainly focused on CanvasItem shaders though and [Godot-Visual-Shader-Node-Library](https://github.com/Maujoe/Godot-Visual-Shader-Node-Library) has run stale.